This Team Building brings coworkers together in an game mixing police investigation and wine...

 For this activity, Inspector Colombard may be thinking about awarding lots… If he’s satisfied!

-Now is the time to make your mouth work.
-Mr. Rollet, the oenologist, will give you some important information and advice.
+It’s time to talk.
+The oenologist Mr. Rollet will give you some important information and advice.

-As we have just learned from reading the investigation booklet, it was Nathalie and Denis Chabrol who discovered the body… Let’s see what they have to say while watching the first interrogation.
+Reading the investigation booklet has disclosed that it was Nathalie and Denis Chabrol who discovered the body… Let’s see what they have to say in their first interrogation…

 Tap to start the video!